 I find that if I put too much focus on an upcoming long run, I psych myself out.
 I often run 4 or 5 miles the day before a long run and whenever I am thinking about the next day’s mileage during that run, I get so worked up about the fact that I have to run 4 times the distance the next day that the run seems impossible before I even start.

 Incorporate yoga or stretching in the few days leading up to your long run.

 My legs feel fresher and last longer when they are stretched out and ready to go for my long run.
 I’ve been doing yoga once a week lately and have found that my legs don’t feel as heavy by the end of my run when I do this.
 Yoga helps keep them fresh and rejuvenated after all the shorter runs during the week.
 Here are some of my favorite yoga poses for runners.

 Make sure you hydrate the day before and two days before your long run.

-Even if you try to hydrate like crazy on the morning of your long run, your body still won’t feel as good as if you’d been drinking water consistently the few days leading up to it.
 I’ve experimented with this one quite a bit, and have found that the weeks when I go out and have a few drinks or even just drink pop instead of water are the weeks when my body doesn’t feel as fresh to start my run.
 Even if I went out two nights before the long run, I can definitely feel the effects in my legs and overall feel pretty lethargic when I start running.

 Run a short shakeout run the day or two before, and run it slower than your normal pace.